Day 1 Take a motorbike trip from Phnom Penh to Kampong Thom ( L, D )

 After having breakfast and saying goodbye to your homestay host, you leave Banteay Chhmar and move to Siem Reap.
 Today you will enjoy a smooth ride on tarmac roads before getting to the destination in the late afternoon.
 After that, you check in at your hotel.
 End The Tour.

 Distance: 135KM | Level: Medium | Road: gravel, tarmac

 - Driving gears

 - Gasoline on tour

 - English speaking guide

-- Mechanic (only for group from 6 passengers)
+- Mechanic (only for the groups of 6 passengers)

 - Villages permission